Best Ceramic Coating for Cars: Protect Your Car With a Glossy Finish

 We want you to make an informed decision, not just take our word for it.
 This section is here to help you find out what makes a ceramic coating better than others so you can nail down the perfect option for your situation.

 Epoxy or polymer is a widely used type of ceramic coating that bonds with the factory paint coating of the car.
 That bond is permanent as the paint and the polymer become one layer that is tougher and more resistant to damage.
 It’s the reason why you can’t just wash away a layer of ceramic coating.
 The only way to remove the polymer coating is by polishing.

 Quartz coatings are, by design, harder than other types.
 Quartz or silicon dioxide coatings reach high levels of hardness that aim to armor the vehicle against debris and scratches.
 They preserve their fresh appearance and shiny look even after years of use and abuse.

 Hybrid coatings are a combination of quartz and polymer.
 That type, which claims to have the best of both worlds, is supposedly harder and creates a protective shell around the vehicle.
 However, there’s no evidence that hybrid coatings offer any extra protection than other types of coating.

 Durability describes how long you can expect the ceramic coating to keep protecting the car’s body and looking as new as the day it was applied.
-Some high-end ceramic coatings have durability that last as long as the car’s lifetime.
-An affordable and good-quality product will give you anywhere from two to five years of good service.
+Some high-end ceramic coatings have a durability that can last as long as the car’s lifetime.
+A good-quality product will give you anywhere from two to five years of good service.
 Even the most affordable ceramic coatings should last at least a year.